robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.2.1 IF Statements

 > [!IMPORTANT]
-> LXX Understand the purpose and basic concept of IF-Statements (K2)
+> LO-XX Understand the purpose and basic concept of IF-Statements (K2)

 The **IF/ELSE** syntax in Robot Framework is used to control the flow